District 3, Ho Chi Minh City

 District 3 (Quận 3) is a former urban district of Ho Chi Minh City, the largest city in Vietnam.
 Together with District 1, District 3 was considered the bustling heart of the city, with a multitude of businesses, religious sites, historical buildings and tourist attractions.

 History

 Established in December 1920, it was one of the first districts of Saigon.

 Geography

-This district has a total area of 4.92 km^{2} and borders District 1, Phú Nhuận District, District 10 and Tân Bình District.
+This district has a total area of 4.92 km^{2}, located in the city center and borders: